fabiosoli/phantom-bookmark/README.md

-# Phantom bookmark project.
+# Phantom bookmark project - Installation

-This application was built with angular CLI.

-# Installation

 Clone the repository and Install the application: `npm install`